 I frequently remind my students; they need to think of themselves as athletes.
 Athletes train almost every day by stretching and work on their muscles.
 As such, these factors apply to singers as well.
 Singers should be working out their voices daily.

-A gentle warm-up loosens the vocal muscles, removes excess mucous and reduces the risk of injury.
-Do not over push the voice though, some gentle exercises like humming for a start will do the trick.
+A gentle warm-up loosens the vocal muscles, removes excess mucus and reduces the risk of injury.
+Avoid pushing the voice too hard though.
+Some gentle exercises such as humming are a good way to start.

-For singers, one of the most popular warm-up exercises is ‘lip bubble’ or ‘lip trill’ for a quick vocal warm up.
+One of the most popular warm-up exercises for singers is the lip bubble or lip trill, which is excellent for a quick vocal warm-up.

-Avoid talking at noisy places, shouting over background noise or from room to room.
-This can strain your voice.
+Avoid talking in noisy places, shouting over background noise or calling out from room to room.
+These habits can strain your voice.

-Raising your voice suddenly will put a huge strain on your vocal cords if you haven’t warmed-up.
-Ok, sometimes you need to – kids run into roads and toddlers get too close to ovens – the key is being mindful.
+Raising your voice suddenly can place a huge strain on your vocal cords if you haven’t warmed up.
+Of course, sometimes it is unavoidable — for example when warning a child of danger — but the key is to be mindful.

-Walk and find the person you are calling, or turn down the TV when having a conversation.
+Walk over to the person you are calling, or turn down the television when having a conversation.

 Consider using a microphone when appropriate.
-In relatively static environments such as exhibit areas, classrooms, or exercise rooms, a lightweight microphone and an amplifier-speaker system can be of great help.
+In relatively static environments such as exhibit areas, classrooms, or exercise rooms, a lightweight microphone and an amplifier-speaker system can be helpful.

 This helps to introduce moisture into the vocal tract and helps keep the vocal folds hydrated.